benknoble/benknoble.github.io/_posts/2025-07-26-racket-lang-no-package.md

 ---
-title: A note about making Racket languages without installing a package
+title: A note about making Racket languages without installing them as a package
 tags: [ racket ]
 category: [ Blog ]
 ---

 This trick comes from Matthew Flatt via the Racket Discord.

-Usually, when creating a Racket `#lang`, the reader needs to produce a module form like
+Usually, when creating a Racket `#lang` and customizing the reader, the reader needs to produce a module form like

 ```racket
 (module <name> <initial-import-module>